int0h/promise-decorators/readme.md

 It'll work but there are some problems:
 - event handler is not the one we have problem with, it's a bit strange to `throttle` whole thing because of small piece of it
-- there could be some code which should be run on each key press really, e.g. it might be a good idea to call `updateTitle` on each key press and limit only network operations
+- there could be some code which should be actually run on each key press, e.g. it might be a good idea to call `updateTitle` on each key press and limit only network operations

 There is a 2'nd option - `throttle` only fetch:
 ```js